-Things to consider: If the accident involved work equipConsider PPE, misuse, non-compli particular work activity, if yes, provide proof. ment, was it safe to use, inspected, maintained a ance with Council procedures? graphs and any documentary evidence - where a • ırpose?
-Please attach the current risk assessments in place for this work activity If no risk assessment is in place, give reasons why not?
-Has any corrective action been to aken as a result of this injury: epaired, re-training, disciplinary, implementation or r risk assessment.
-You must detail all corrective a corrective action appropriately.
-Manager's Name (please print): Manager's Signature: Date: Managers Contact Number: Managers e-mail address:
+(please mark as appropriate)

+Things to consider:

+- What caused the accident? - Have the staff been trained on this particular work activity, if yes, provide proof. - If the accident involved work equipment, was it safe to use, inspected, maintained and fit for purpose? - Consider PPE, misuse, non-compliance with Council procedures? - Include witness statements, photographs and any documentary evidence where applicable.

+Please attach the current risk assessments in place for this work activity

+If no risk assessment is in place, give reasons why not? lf no risk assessment is i n place, give reasons why not? -- ------- ------ ------------ ------ ---------- ------ --------- ----- ------

+Has any corrective action been taken as a result of this injury:

+For example: machinery taken out of use, repaired, re-training, disciplinary, implementation of new policies, monitoring of this type of work activity, review of procedures or risk assessment.
+You must detail all corrective action that has taken place.
+It is strongly recommended that you record your corrective action appropriately.

+Manager's Name (please print):

+Manager's Signature: Date:

+Managers Contact Number:

+Managers e-mail address:

-E-mail this form immediately to: healthandsafety@rotherham.gov.uk
+E-mail this form immediately to: he ealthandsafety@rotherham.gov.uk